openvinotoolkit/openvino/inference-engine/samples/speech_sample/README.md

     -r "<path>"             Optional.
 Read reference score .ark file and compare scores.
     -rg "<path>"            Read GNA model from file using path/filename provided (required if -m is missing).
     -wg "<path>"            Optional.
 Write GNA model to file using path/filename provided.
+    -we "<path>"            Optional.
+Write GNA embedded model to file using path/filename provided.
     -nthreads "<integer>"   Optional.
 Number of threads to use for concurrent async inference requests on the GNA.
     -cw_l "<integer>"       Optional.
 Number of frames for left context windows (default is 0).
 Works only with context window networks.
                             If you use the cw_l or cw_r flag, then batch size and nthreads arguments are ignored.